arialhamed/arialhamed.github.io/_posts/apk/2021-04-13-mini-metro.md

 paid: true
 ---

 > _"Mini Metro is a game about designing a subway map for a growing city.
 Draw lines between stations and start your trains running.
 As new stations open, redraw your lines to keep them efficient.
 Decide where to use your limited resources.
-How long can you keep the city moving?" - <a href="https://play.google.com/store/apps/details?id=nz.co.codepoint.minimetro" target="_blank">Play Store</a>_
+How long can you keep the city moving?" - <a href="https://play.google.com/store/apps/details?id=nz.co.codepoint.minimetro">Play Store</a>_

 To be frank, i've not played this game much but i remember being recommended this game from an old art teacher that was substituting my art lesson, which was pretty chill.
 I remember taking art in school, and it was quite chill.
 You know what else is chill?
 This game here.